-Figura 6: Budget secured by each country in the space component Fonte: EC on March 2020 at the Copernicus Committee
+Figure 5: Budget secured by each country in the space component

 It is important be recall that the entity responsible for contracting the space componente of this porgramme is mostly ESA in coordination with the Commission, with one phase of the programme funded directly by ESA and part by EUMETSAT.

 Portugal's participation in this componente must therefore be articulated with ESA programes.
-Within this contexto, Portugal has subscribed $5M \in$ in the CSC4 - Copernicus Space Component programme, in which the contracts for the six new missions of the Copernicus program, the High Priority Candidate Missions - HPCM, have already been approved.
-Portuguese companies have obtained contracts $10M \in$, with participation in all missions, with particular emphasis on the CIMR - Copernicus Imaging Microwave Radiometer mission, where it secured 7,4 M \in in contracts.
+Within this contexto, Portugal has subscribed 5M€ in the CSC4 - Copernicus Space Component programme, in which the contracts for the six new missions of the Copernicus program, the High Priority Candidate Missions - HPCM, have already been approved.
+Portuguese companies have obtained contracts 10M€, with participation in all missions, with emphasis on the CIMR - Copernicus Imaging Microwave Radiometer mission, where it secured 7,4 M€ in contracts.
 These contracts for the HPCM include Phases B2/C/D of the Prototype Flight Model (PFM) and Phase D of one Recurrent Model (FM2) per mission, being financed by ESA up to phase B2 and dependent on the Commission Copernicus programme budget (2021-2027) for the conclusion of the contracted works.
 With these contracts, Portugal secures already budget from the Copernicus Programme 2021-2027.
-It is important to ensure that this funding is expanded by participaton in more missions, such as the Copernicus Next Generation (the next generation of Sentinel satélites), and activity included in ESA's Future EO-Segment q programme, for which Portugal has subscribed $4M \in$.
+It is important to ensure that this funding is expanded by participation in more missions, such as the Copernicus Next Generation (the next generation of Sentinel satélites), and activity included in ESA's Future EO-Segment q programme, for which Portugal has subscribed 4M€.

-Fonte: European Space Agency, Industrial Policy Committee, ESA/IPC (2020)88, rev.1
+Source: European Space Agency, Industrial Policy Committee, ESA/IPC (2020)88, rev.1